 How to Apply

-Applications are now being accepted for Fall 2013!
+Applications are now being accepted for Fall 2014!
 Applications are accepted on a rolling-basis.
-The priority application deadline is May 1, 2013.

 All prospective students are required to submit a Program Application.
 Submission of the Program Application will allow the School of Nursing and Extended Learning to provide each prospective student with an educational plan for program acceptance.
 Each applicant will receive an individualized advising worksheet showing course requirements completed and outstanding requirements that need to be met.

-Once you submitted the application on line, you will receive a prompt to pay the non-refundable $50 Application Fee.
+Once you have submitted your application, you will be prompted to pay the non-refundable $105 Application Fee.
 You should receive both an email confirming your application submission and your payment.

 Official, hard copy transcripts should be sent to: